zeroincombenze/l10n-italy/base_multireport/egg-info/usage.rst

 * nocode: product code (text between [brackets]) is removed
 * nocode1: same of line1 + nocode

-It is an attribute of specific report which is printing.
+It is an fallback attribute.

 `Header mode`